stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 \#stratapp also has a clever social/work page.
 This becomes your go-to for **maximising your own productivity and responsiveness**.

 For example, “_in the last 72 hours, what questions have been asked, decisions or approvals made, on anything to do with strategy, risks or current projects, that I either created or assigned to others_.”
-That comprehensive snapshot would only take you 3-5 seconds to conclude inside #stratapp.
+That comprehensive snapshot only takes you 3-5 seconds to conclude inside #stratapp.

 Not only that, the results are presented so you can: